Epidural Injections

 Although long term side effects and complications are uncommon, they can occur.

-Also, you may be unaware of the need to pass urine; this will be temporary.
+Also, you may be unaware of the need to pass urine; this will only be temporary, you will need to pass urine before you are discharged home.

 On rare occasions during insertion of the epidural needle, the layer beneath the epidural space gets punctured.
 You may then get a headache.

-If a severe headache develops following your injection, take some paracetamol, drink plenty of water and lay flat.
-If the headache continues for more than 24 hours please contact your doctor or the Pain Clinic.
+If a severe headache does develop following your injection, take some paracetamol as directed, drink plenty of water and lay flat.
+If the headache continues for more than 24 hours please contact your GP or Accident and Emergency Department, or local Walk in Clinic/Minor Injuries Unit.

 Other risks could include an increase in pain, infection, bruising, bleeding or nerve damage.